News|Safety equipment April 14, 2014

 Design and layout beyond the scope of AS/NZS5532

-The critical design and layout elements of effective fall prevention systems is excluded from the scope of AS/NZS5532, which was limited to manufacture.
+The critical design and layout elements of effective fall prevention systems are excluded from the scope of AS/NZS5532, which was limited to manufacture.

 Incorrect design fails to protect users from falling over the edge and swinging like a pendulum or hitting the ground before the lanyard takes effect.
 Rescue planning is also critical and this is already well documented and mandated in state-based fall prevention codes of practice.